Lasse Qvist

-Lasse Qvist (born 17 January 1987) is a Danish professional football player, who plays as a striker for GVI.
+Lasse Qvist (born 17 January 1987) is a Danish former professional footballer who played as a striker.

 Life and career

 Born in Roskilde, Qvist started playing football in local clubs Himmelev-Veddelev BK and KFUM Roskilde.
 From his early years, Lasse Qvist was a fan of F.C.
-Copenhagen (FCK), and as an 8-year-old boy, he had an FCK-shirt with the number 11 and his name printed on the back.
+Copenhagen, and as an 8-year-old boy, he had an FCK-shirt with the number 11 and his name printed on the back.

-Aged 14, he switched to the bigger club Lyngby BK and went on to play for various Danish youth national teams.
+Aged 14, Qvist moved to Lyngby BK and went on to play for various Danish youth national teams.
 He scored 18 goals in 20 matches for the Danish under-17 national team, and won the 2003 Danish Under-17 Player of the Year award.
 He also played at the 2003 UEFA European Under-17 Football Championship.
 After three years at Lyngby, he moved to the youth academy of Dutch team PSV Eindhoven.
-He had a hard time getting any social contacts with his PSV team mates, as most of them lived in Belgium and went home straight after training.
+He had a hard time getting any social contacts with his PSV teammates, as most of them lived in Belgium and went home straight after training.

-He moved back to Denmark in 2005, and went on to play for Kjøbenhavns Boldklub (KB), the reserve team of F.C.
-Copenhagen (FCK).
+Qvist moved back to Denmark in 2005, and went on to play for Kjøbenhavns Boldklub, the reserve team of F.C.
+Copenhagen.
 In November 2006, Qvist got his first team début for FCK, when he played the last 30 minutes of the Royal League match against Lillestrøm S.K. at Åråsen Stadium.
-He was brought on as substitute for Jeppe Brandrup.
+He later played for Nordvest FC, Næstved BK, and FC Helsingør.

+After two years with GVI, in 2015, Qvist ended his playing career and moved to become GVI's second-team coach.